caameron/CS586-GradProject/README.md

 player had when they attended to college.
 Therefore, the years attribute of the Attended relationship was removed.

 ## Create Table Statements
-Create Table Statements for the data base can be found at:[CreateTables.sql](https://github.com/caameron/CS586-GradProject/blob/master/CreateTables/CreateTable.sql)
+Create Table Statements for the data base can be found at: [CreateTables.sql](https://github.com/caameron/CS586-GradProject/blob/master/CreateTables/CreateTable.sql)